 The scope of our audit was influenced by our application of materiality.
-An audit is designed to obtain reasonable assurance whether the financial statements are free from material misstatement.
+An audit is designed to obtain reasonable assurance whether the consolidated and separate financial statements are free from material misstatement.
 Misstatements may arise due to fraud or error.
-They are considered material if individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the consolidated financial statements.
+They are considered material if individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the consolidated and separate financial statements.

-Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall group materiality for the consolidated financial statements as a whole as set out in the table below.
-These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate on the financial statements as a whole.
+Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the final materiality for the consolidated and separate financial statements as a whole as set out in the table below.
+These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate on the consolidated and separate financial statements as a whole.

-Overall group materiality R 15.5 million How we determined it 4.8% of profit before taxation Rationale for the materiality benchmark applied We chose consolidated profit before taxation as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users, and is a generally accepted benchmark.
+Consolidated financial statements Separate financial statements Final materiality R 18.3 million R 14 million How we determined it 4.8% of profit before taxation 1% of total assets Rationale for the materiality benchmark applied We chose consolidated profit before taxation as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users, and is a generally accepted benchmark.
 We chose 4.8% based on our professional judgement, after consideration of the range of quantitative materiality thresholds that we would typically apply for listed profit-oriented companies.
+We choose total assets as benchmark because, in our view, the entity's key driver to the financial statements is total assets.
+We choose 1% based on our professional judgement, after consideration of the range of quantitative materiality thresholds that we would typically apply for asset-driven companies.